fdcoull/set08103_assessment/use-cases/use-case-5.md

-# USE CASE: 5 Provide employee details to finance
+# USE CASE: 5 Produce a report on all the capital cities in an area organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an HR advisor I want to add a new employee's details so that I can ensure the new employee is paid.
+As a member of the organisation I want to produce a report on all the capital cities in an area organised by largest population to smallest.

 ### Scope

 Company.